H-1B Visa Clinical Auditor Jobs

 - Utilize fraud detection software to assess and monitor for potential FWA.

-- Review and analyze claims, medical records, and associated processes related to the appropriateness of coding, clinical care, documentation, and health plan business rules.
+- Review and analyze claims, medical records and associated processes related to the appropriateness of coding, clinical care, documentation, and health plan business rules.

 - Provide a clinical opinion for special projects or various issues including appropriate utilization of controlled substances, prescribing of controlled substances, or medically appropriate services.

-- Query medical and/or pharmacy claims and conduct a risk assessment by performing data analysis and applying applicable coding guidelines, Health Plan policies, and any applicable National Coverage Determination (NCD) or Local Coverage Determination (LCD).
-Evaluate referrals from Pharmacy Benefit Manager (PBM) by analyzing medical and pharmacy claims and associated clinical documentation in HealthPlaNET, Mars, Epic, and/or Cerner.
+- Query medical and/or pharmacy claims and conduct a risk assessment by performing data analysis and applying applicable coding guidelines, Health Plan policies and any applicable National Coverage Determination (NCD) or Local Coverage Determination (LCD).

 - Complete audits by utilizing standard coding guidelines and principles and coding clinics to verify that the appropriate CPT codes/DRGs were assigned and supported in the medical record documentation.

-- Attend in-person or virtual recipient restriction hearings.
+- Attend in person or virtual recipient restriction hearings.

 - Review Medical Pended Queue claims to understand and resolve claim referral issues through research and interaction with other Health Plan Departments including Medical Management, Medical Directors, various committees, and other appropriate Health Plan departments.

-- Assess, investigate, and resolve complex issues.
+- Assess, investigate and resolve low to intermediate issues.

 - Write concise written reports including statistical data for communication to other areas of UPMC Health Plan and to communicate with department heads for identification of various problem issues, how they affect the Health Plan, and to make recommendations for resolution of the issue.